 Unless your organization breeds a culture of alienation and distancing of management, you should aim to make your employee recognition strategies as personal as possible.
 In a study by OGO research, 76% of people save handwritten thank you notes.
 By making sure that recognition doesn’t seem like just another one of those boxes you tick off from your to-do list, employees can recognize and appreciate sincerity in a manager’s efforts to motivate their team, and it will reflect in the team’s engagement levels.

 You can also use recognition as a way to open up dialogue with your employees.
 While performance reviews are often stiff and don’t allow for honest dialogue, celebrating an employee’s successes is an excellent time to ask them what they want to do next or what they think about the work that they’re doing now.

 There is an abundance of research on the merits of good employee recognition on retention and engagement.
 Talent is any company’s greatest asset, and it is becoming more and more difficult to obtain and retain.
 Gallup found that a staggering 87% of employees worldwide are not engaged, but companies with highly engaged workforces outperform their peers by 147% in earnings per share.
 For the managers who don’t know where a good place to start building culture is, employee recognition might be the best first step.

 Developing your strategy with your team?

-Our starter kit will guide you through the process:
+Our course will guide you through the process: